 What We’re Doing About It

-At Unicorn Snot, we love glitter (obviously), but we love our environment too.
-When we discovered our sparkly sunscreen could be contributing to microplastic pollution, we felt like we had to make a change.
+At Unicorn Snot, we love glitter (obviously), but we love our environment more.
+When we discovered our sparkly substances could be contributing to microplastic pollution, we knew we had to make a change.
 Although there are no environmental regulations around the sale of glitter yet, we believe this is a chance for our small company to lead the way and become an agent for change, and we’re embracing that new mission.

 Ever since our social media followers made us aware of this issue, our product team has been working tirelessly to ensure we can provide the same great quality glitter sunscreen, without being part of the environmental problem.
 It’s a big challenge and we’re a small team (just 10 of us, working out of a studio in Brooklyn), but we know that small changes can have a big impact, and we’re committed to doing our part to protect the environment and its precious ecosystems.